ovh/docs/pages/web_cloud/domains/dns_zone_edit/guide.en-au.md

 >> 3. In the left-hand column, click on the `Domain names`{.action} dropdown menu.
 >> 4. Select the domain name or DNS zone concerned.
 >> 5. On the page that opens, click on the `DNS Zone`{.action} tab.
->> 6. On the right or below the table, click `Reset my DNS zone`{.action} , then follow the 2 steps that appear.
+>> 6. On the right or below the table, click `Reset my DNS zone`{.action}, then follow the 2 steps that appear.
 >>
 >> ![dnszone](images/reset-my-dns-zone-ca.png){.thumbnail}
 >>